“By the waters of Babylon we lay down and wept as we remembered Zion”

 and slip into the Wind.

-but we are taken by our chosen river
+We are taken by our chosen river

 as oak trees uprooted in a flood